Arduino SD Card SPI Tutorial: Wiring, File Read/Write & CSV Data Logging

 Now that your SD card module is connected and initialized, it’s time to test how to write and read data using Arduino.
 We’ll go through both examples, saving data to a file and reading it back.

-Code for Writing Data to SD Card
+Write Data to SD Card

 Let’s start with a simple example that creates a text file and writes data to it.